vlcn-io/model/ts/packages/context-provider/README.md

 Allows storing data in the current execution context and tracks across async calls.

-Basically just pulled and isolated from `Dexie.js`
+The `context-provider` package is 100% pulled and isolated from `Dexie.js`.

 ```
 newScope(async () => {